dhall-lang/dhall-lang/standard/README.md

 Dhall supports encoding and decoding expressions to and from a binary format.

+Binary encoding and decoding is captured by two judgments:

+    encode(dhall) = cbor
+    decode(cbor) = dhall

-You can find the binary encoding and decoding semantics in the following separate document:
+You can find the details of these judgments in the following separate document:

 * [Binary semantics](./binary.md)

 ## Import resolution

+Import resolution is captured by a judgment:

+    (Δ, here) × Γ₀ ⊢ e₀ ⇒ e₁ ⊢ Γ₁

-You can find the import resolution semantics in the following separate document:
+You can find the details of this judgment in the following separate document:

 * [Import resolution semantics](./imports.md)